OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ---
-title: UI-less custom functions debugging
+title: Custom functions debugging
-description: Learn how to debug your Excel custom functions that don't use a task pane. ms.date: 06/07/2022 ms.localizationpriority: medium
+description: Learn how to debug your Excel custom functions that don't use a shared runtime. ms.date: 06/09/2022 ms.localizationpriority: medium
 ---

-# UI-less custom functions debugging
+# Custom functions debugging

-This article discusses debugging *only* for custom functions that don't use a task pane or other user interface elements (UI-less custom functions).
+This article discusses debugging only for custom functions that **don't use a [shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md)**.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]